BlinkStrike/mymvc/README.md

 # MyMVC

-Simple MVC framework built as a project from an Youtube tutorial.
+Simple MVC framework built as a project from an Youtube tutorial test